rdkcentral/rdkservices/DTV/doc/DTVPlugin.md

 <a name="property.country"></a>
 ## *country <sup>property</sup>*

-Provides access to the get and set the configured country using the ISO 3-character country code.
+Provides access to the country configuration using the ISO 3-character country code.

 ### Value